-On the writing front, my essay "Shopping with Clowns" will be included in the forthcoming Seal Press anthology Spent: Exposing Our Complicated Relationship with Shopping, edited
+On the writing front, my essay "Shopping with Clowns" is included in the new Seal Press anthology Spent: Exposing Our Complicated Relationship with Shopping, edited by Kerry

-On the graphic design front, a university press book I just did the cover for, middle reader Can You See Me Now?, is just out.
+On the graphic design front, a university press book I did the cover for, middle reader Can You See Me Now?, is out.
 You can see the cover design on my Graphic Design page here.
-Two new books have come out this year from Forest Avenue Press: Dan Berne's novel The Gods of Second Chances and Liz Prato's short story anthology The Night, and the Rain, and the River.
+Three new books have come out this year from Forest Avenue Press: Dan Berne's novel The Gods of Second Chances, Liz Prato's short story anthology The Night, and the Rain, and the River, and Kate Gray's novel Carry the Sky.
 You can check out my cover designs on my FAP page here.

 And big news: Forest Avenue Press has been awarded an Oregon Literary Fellowship!
 Big congratulations to publisher Laura Stanfill.
 All the 2014 fellowship recipients are listed here.